11.4 Queue, Deque, and PriorityQueue

 | General FIFO queue | ArrayDeque (faster than LinkedList) |

-| Stack (LIFO) | ArrayDeque (avoid legacy Stack class) |
+| Stack (LIFO) | ArrayDeque (avoid the Stack class) |

-| Both-end insert/remove | ArrayDeque |
+| Insert/remove at both ends | ArrayDeque |

 | Priority-based processing | PriorityQueue |